Companion Dogs

 About the Bichon Frise

-The Bichon Frise is a small companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Bichon Frise is an excellent choice for first-time dog owners.
+The Bichon Frise is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Bichon Frise is an excellent choice for first-time dog owners.
 Typically standing 9 to 11 inches tall at the shoulder and weighing 7 to 12 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Bichon Frise brings a distinct combination of traits that sets it apart.
 The Bichon Frise is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bichon Frise loves being close to its people and forms strong bonds with every member of the household.